avrgsec/py-lib-notes/summaries/pandas.md

 - Combine multiple conditions with & (AND) or | (OR).
 - Use .loc[] and .iloc[] for precise row/column selection.
 - Ideal for quickly analyzing logs or network capture data before moving to more specialized tools.
+- If working with JSON, remember to extract the keys you want to work with before loading into DataFrame